 During your postsecondary training, consider completing a clinical internship.
 An internship is an opportunity for students to work and learn in a professional environment.
 Students shadow experienced technicians and begin applying their studies to professional situations.

 Your next step is to gain experience because, based on job posting from employers in November 2012, employers typically look for applicants with related experience.
 Prospective scrub technicians can find positions in healthcare environments, such as hospitals and ambulatory surgical centers, where they learn how to prepare medical charts and assist physicians.

 Step 3: Become Certified

-- Keep certification current.
+Once you are certified, make sure to keep it current.
 Organizations like the NBSTSA require certification renewal.
 To recertify, scrub techs typically need to complete continuing education credits or retake the certifying examination.

 To become a certified scrub technician, you need a postsecondary degree in surgical technology, experience in the field and certification from a professional organization.